 Martin Douglas chronicles a bummer summer while listening to the Seattle beatmaker's debut instrumental collection on repeat.

 Martin Douglas interviews the label manager of one of the Canada's most important independent labels.

 The Portland quartet returns with another stellar set of art-damaged dance music.
 Martin Douglas takes a look.

-This week's Review Revue spotlights the album Release the Pressure by Criminal Nation.
+This week's Review Revue spotlights the Some Velvet Sidewalk album Appetite for Extinction.
 See what KCMU DJs thought back in the day.

-This week's Review Revue spotlights the album The Rise and Fall of Ziggy Stardust and the Spiders from Mars by David Bowie.
-See what KCMU DJs thought back in the day – albeit about 12 years after its original release.
+This week's Review Revue spotlights the Skinny Puppy album Mind: The Perpetual Intercourse.
+See what KCMU DJs thought back in the day.

 In 2018, KEXP celebrated the 30th anniversary of local record label Sub Pop with a four-month retrospective, "counting up" every catalog number in their vast discography of over 1,200 releases.
 Dig into the archives of our catalog coverage, featuring in-depth coverage on the history of their releases.